myh1000/myanimelist-scripts/README.md

 # myanimelist-scripts

-some scripts for automated/mass adding to myanimelist
+some scripts for automated/mass adding to myanimelist.

 ## mangahere --> myanimelist
 first go to mangahere bookmarks and save the html code by viewing source. save as ```1.html```, ```2.html```, etc.